zmon1010/kendo-ui-core/docs/api/javascript/ui/dateinput.md

 ### min `Date`*(default: Date(1900, 0, 1))*

- Specifies the minimum date that the calendar can show.
+ Specifies the minimum date that which be entered in the input.

 #### Example - specify the minimum date